 No. At the present time our physicians and allied health professionals are licensed to provide care in Ontario.
 However, some of our Specialized Tutoring Services for ADD/ADHD and Learning Disabilities can be provided across North America through secure video sessions.

 At Possibilities we offer a comprehensive assessment for ADD and ADHD for children, teens, and adults.
 Attention Deficit Disorders are complicated.
 Often, other challenges go along with them.
-So, we explore more than just focus.
+So we explore more than just focus.
 We do direct testing of attention, memory, and related cognitive skills over secure video sessions.
 We look at other issues, too, like anxiety, mood, and social and emotional functioning.
 For children, teens, and young adults in school, we also do a screening of academic abilities.
 Once the assessment is complete, our psychology team will match your needs to the right coaching or executive functioning interventions.
-Your official report can also be used to obtain school and workplace accommodations.
+Your official report can also be used to request school and workplace accommodations.
 Since the assessment team includes a physician with expertise in ADD/ADHD, medication can be started—in partnership with your family doctor—to ensure that a critical component of ADD or ADHD treatment is in place if you wish to explore this option.
-More information about our Comprehensive ADD/ADHD Assessment appears here.
+More information about our Focus Forward 360 Assessment appears here.

 You can think of our Signature Assessment this way:

-So, if you are interested in a Psychoeducational Assessment, ask about our Signature Assessment which has added investigations so other challenges do not get missed!
+If you are interested in a Psychoeducational Assessment, ask about our Signature Assessment which has added investigations so other challenges do not get missed!
 More information about our Signature Assessment appears here.